Pay-per-view: Professional boxing during 1960s1970s

 The first home pay-per-view cable television broadcast was the Floyd Patterson vs. Ingemar Johansson rematch in 1960, when 25,000 TelePrompTer subscribers mailed $2 to watch Patterson regain the heavyweight title.
 The third Patterson–Johansson match in 1961 was later viewed by 100,000 paid cable subscribers.
-Muhammad Ali had several fights on early pay-per-view home television, including Cassius Clay vs. Doug Jones in 1963, and Muhammad Ali vs. Sonny Liston which drew 250,000 buys on cable television in 1964.
+Muhammad Ali had several fights on early pay-per-view home television, including Cassius Clay vs. Doug Jones in 1963, and Sonny Liston vs. Cassius Clay which drew 250,000 buys on cable television in 1964.

 Professional boxing was largely introduced to pay-per-view cable television with the "Thrilla in Manila" fight between Muhammad Ali and Joe Frazier in September 1975.
 The fight sold 500,000 pay-per-view buys on HBO.
 There was also another major title fight aired on pay-per-view in 1980, when Roberto Durán defeated Sugar Ray Leonard.
 Cable companies offered the match for $10, and about 155,000 customers paid to watch the fight.

 1980s2000s

-A major pay-per-view event occurred on September 16, 1981, when Sugar Ray Leonard fought Thomas "Hitman" Hearns for the World Welterweight Championship.
-Viacom Cablevision in Nashville, Tennessee – the first system to offer the event – saw over 50 percent of its subscriber base purchase the fight.
-Leonard visited Nashville to promote the fight, and the event proved such a success that Viacom themed its annual report for that year around it.
-Viacom marketing director Pat Thompson put together the fight, and subsequently put together additional PPV fights, wrestling matches, and even a televised Broadway play.

-After leaving Viacom, Thompson became head of Sports View and produced the first pay-per-view football game on October 16, 1983: a college football game between the University of Tennessee and the University of Alabama from Birmingham, Alabama.
-Sports View played a role in building pay-per-view networks, and became the early pioneer in developing TigerVision for Louisiana State University, TideVision for Alabama and UT Vol Seat for Tennessee.
-Sports View also produced the Ohio State-Michigan football game for pay-per-view in November 1983.

-In 1985, the first pay-per-view cable channels in the United States – Viewer's Choice (now In Demand), Cable Video Store, First Choice and Request TV – began operation within days of each other.
-Viewer's Choice serviced both home satellite dish and cable customers, while Request TV, though broadcasting to cable viewers, would not become available to satellite subscribers until the 1990s.
-First Choice PPV was available on Rogers Cablesystems in the United States and Canada.
-After Paragon Cable acquired the Rogers Cablesystems franchise in San Antonio, Texas, First Choice continued to be carried until Time Warner Cable bought Paragon in 1996.
-In the United States, pay-per-view broadcasters transmit without advertisements, similar to conventional flat-rate pay television services.